galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/preamble.md

 # Introduction

 You’ve previously done all the work to make a single cell matrix.
 Now it’s time to fully process our data using Seurat: remove low quality cells, reduce the many dimensions of data that make it difficult to work with, and ultimately try to define clusters and find some biological meaning and insights!
-There are many packages for analysing single cell data - Seurat (Satija et al. 2015), Scanpy (Wolf et al. 2018), Monocle (Trapnell et al. 2014), Scater (McCarthy et al. 2017), and many more.
+There are many packages for analysing single cell data - Seurat ({% cite Satija2015 %}), Scanpy ({% cite Wolf2018 %}), Monocle ({% cite Trapnell2014 %}), Scater ({% cite McCarthy2017 %}), and many more.
 We’re working with Seurat in RStudio because it is well updated, broadly used, and highly trusted within the field of bioinformatics.

 > <comment-title></comment-title>
-> This tutorial is significantly based on the [Seurat documentation](https://satijalab.org/seurat) as well as [Seurat's Guided Clustering Tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html).
+> This tutorial is significantly based on the Seurat documentation({% cite Satija2015 %}) as well as [Seurat's Guided Clustering Tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.md).
 {: .comment}

 > <agenda-title></agenda-title>